jfrobbins/blog/content/blog/2010-07-07-Backups-a-followup.md

 slug: backups-a-followup
 tags:
 - jbs
-- binbash
-- simple_home_backup_scriptsh
-- this
-- simple
-- run
-- linux
+- backups
-title: Backups a followup
+title: Backups: a followup
 ---

 Sometime back I made [a post](http://factorq.net/2010/02/22/making-backups/) about how I backup my data.
 A [recent thread](http://crunchbanglinux.org/forums/topic/8486/backup-crunchbang/) on the crunchbang forums brought this back to mind, so I figured I should probably document my update here as well.